“This is for one of those customers from hell.”

 When I was a pup salesman working my way through college in big-ticket retail, I quickly learned that all customers fall along a continuum between heavenly and, like the one Ann was fuming about, hellish.
 Back then, my initial and ignorant reaction was that I didn’t like customers on the latter end of that spectrum and intended to avoid them.

 But there’s an amazing philosophical maturity and sociological clarity that manifests when a salesman is paid, as I was, on commission (read: no sale, no food).
 It makes you assume a heightened pragmatism about the value of doing business with every person on the customer continuum, not just the easy ones.

 Perfecting this perspective over time, I created Blasingame’s Law of Difficult Customers: “Understanding what troubles or motivates difficult customers, serving them within an inch of their lives, and charging for that level of service, may well become your most profitable relationships.”

 Additionally, I created the Twin Pillars of this Law.

 Pillar One: Upon fulfilling this Law with such a customer, most will give you their abiding business on the way to becoming a customer for life.
 And here’s a bonus you probably didn’t see coming; “Old Grumpy Pants” will become your most valuable referral source when his friends realize, “If she can make HIM happy …” You get the picture.

-This will be on the test: If your business is struggling, it’s probably not because customers don’t want what you sell, but rather you aren’t correctly calculating and charging the answer to the fundamental equation.
+This will be on the test: If your business is struggling, it’s probably not because customers don’t want what you sell, but rather you aren’t correctly calculating the fundamental equation: give what customers and charge for delivering it.